 Mammography is used to screen women for signs of breast cancer.
 Mammograms are the best way to detect breast cancer early.
 We can perform a mammogram without a written order.

 We sometimes describe these exams as x-rays in motion.
-This type of imaging is used to evaluate upper or lower GI tract issues, guide joint injections or reset fractured bones.
+This type of imaging is used to evaluate upper or lower GI tract issues or guide joint injections.

 An MRI uses a powerful magnetic field to generate images.
 It does not use radiation.
 We use MRI exams while imaging the brain, the musculoskeletal system and cardiovascular systems and sometimes cancer areas.